Developing cutting-edge single-cell sequencing approaches to probe gene regulation mechanisms and cell fate transitions in development and diseases

-Gene regulation in cell development
+Gene regulation inference in cell differentiation

 One of the most fundamental questions in biology is to understand how the cells spontaneously grow and proliferate, and how the cells respond to external stimulation.
 For example, when experiencing chronic stress or acute stress, the diverse skin populations respond quite differently which leads to hair loss and hair greying.
 Leveraging sequencing technologies and other approaches, we demonstrated the molecular driver underlying the stress response.
-I also developed a computational approach, Chromatin potential, to infer the lineage-fate choice of skin stem cells during cell fate transition.
+We also developed a computational approach, Chromatin potential, to infer the lineage-fate choice of skin stem cells during cell fate transition.
 I will continuously investigate the mechanism of cell fate shift by building new computational tools and exploring the cell behavior under other stimulations.

 Genetic clues in autoimmune diseases and cancers

 Autoimmune diseases, including lupus, are caused by the immune system mistakenly attacks the body.
 The vast majority of disease-associated loci are located in non-coding regions of the genome.
 Genetic analysis of variations in chromatin state is a powerful approach for identifying SNPs that directly affect cis-regulatory activity.
-Leveraging single-cell chromatin measurements lupus patients, I built a relationship between genetic variants, chromatin accessibility, and transcriptional regulation.
-I demonstrated global disruption of chromatin structure in lupus, driven by both genetic variants and epigenetic regulators.
+Leveraging single-cell chromatin measurements lupus patients, we built a relationship between genetic variants, chromatin accessibility, and transcriptional regulation.
+We demonstrated global disruption of chromatin structure in lupus, driven by both genetic variants and epigenetic regulators.
 Separately, we also demonstrated that the epigenomic programs, specifically, lineage TFs bias the cell fate outcomes in lung tumors.
-I seek to use these findings to further understand other immune diseases and cancers.
+We seek to use these findings to further understand other immune diseases and cancers.